adediego/simpleavrsynth/README.md

 ## Features
    - 16kHz sample rate
    - audio signal in 8 bit fixed point precision
-   - sawtooth signal as low-pass filtered wavetables to avoid aliasing.
+   - sawtooth signal stored in flash memory as low-pass filtered wavetables to avoid aliasing.
-     The tables are generated in Python before compile time and stored in the flash memory.
+     Tables with different filter cutoffs are generated in Python before compilation.
      The appropriate table for some note is selected at runtime.
    - 6 independent voices

 ## Circuit diagram